Playwright MCP is Shifting to Playwright CLI

 Summary of report

-If your team is using or planning to use AI coding agents or multi-agent systems(Claude Code, GitHub Copilot, Cursor, or custom agents) for browser-based testing, Playwright CLI should replace or supplement your current MCP setup.
-The token savings alone justify it, especially at scale across large test suites.
+Whether they are planning to use AI coding agents such as Claude Code, GitHub Copilot, Cursor, or custom multi-agent systems for browser automation, Playwright CLI should replace or complement your current MCP setup.

 ⚠️ Important: Microsoft Playwright Testing Cloud Retiring March 8, 2026